Colorado Christian University: Academics

-The university comprises two colleges: the College of Undergraduate Studies and the College of Adult and Graduate Studies.
+The university comprises two colleges: the college of undergraduate studies and the college of adult and graduate studies.
 CCU offers over 100 degree programs as well as licensure and certification programs.
 The university is accredited by the Higher Learning Commission.
-The university is a member of the Council for Christian Colleges and Universities, the National Association of Independent Colleges and Universities, and the Council for Independent Colleges.
+It is also a member of the Council for Christian Colleges and Universities, the National Association of Independent Colleges and Universities, and the Council for Independent Colleges.

-The College of Undergraduate Studies offers 30 unique majors as well as 37 minors.
-The College of Undergraduate Studies provides academic programs for traditional undergraduate students and also offers off-campus study opportunities through the Council for Christian Colleges and Universities’ Best Semester Program, and Jerusalem University College in Israel.
+The college of undergraduate studies offers 30 academic majors as well as 37 minors.
+The college of undergraduate studies provides academic programs for traditional undergraduate students and also offers off-campus study opportunities through the Council for Christian Colleges and Universities' Best Semester Program, and Jerusalem University College in Israel.

-The College of Adult and Graduate Studies offers undergraduate degree completion, educator licensing, and certificate programs for working professionals.
+The college of adult and graduate studies offers undergraduate degree completion, educator licensing, and certificate programs for working professionals.
 The college offers master's degrees and graduate certificate programs.
 Students may take courses through the College of Adult and Graduate Studies Centers throughout Colorado or through the college's Global Online Center.

 According to the National Center for Education Statistics, the school has an open enrollment admissions policy; however, applicants are required to present a "strong spiritual recommendation" from a pastor, youth pastor, or "spiritual mentor", which can speak to their "Christian testimony and growth".